 The International Center for Sociocybernetics Studies Bonn (CSSB) was founded 2008 and grew out of the Fraunhofer Institut für Intelligente Analyse- und Informationssysteme (IAIS).
-It is part of the Association “Cultures of Knowledge” (“Wissenskulturen e.V.”) and has activities in Germany, Colombia, UK, Italy and México.
+It is part of the Association “Cultures of Knowledge” (“Wissenskulturen e.V.”) and has activities in Germany, Colombia, UK, Italy, Spain and México.
 The research focus of the center is the application of systems thinking and cybernetic principles in order to analyse and handle social phenomena regarding their complexity and dynamics.
 The following aspects can be emphasised that may be seen as characteristic of our research approach:

 - Systems: Research interest focused on handling complexity.
 A systemic view is an observation attempting to trace the diversity of interaction in reality instead of analytically isolating individual causal relations and exploring them in their entire

 depth.
 Systems are defined by a certain form of distinction from their environment.

 - Processuality: Cybernetics “treats not things but ways of behaving.
 It does not ask ‘What is a thing?’ but ‘What does it do?’”
 (Ashby 1956).
 It is not the nature, the properties, the materiality of objects that forms the centre of its interest but their forms of operation.